 How to divide clumps of snowdrops

 Snowdrop bulbs multiply every year and overcrowding can reduce the flower display.
-Give plants a boost, and create more displays for free, by lifting and dividing the clumps.
+So, give plants a boost, and create more displays for free by lifting and dividing the clumps.

 Wait until the leaves have gone yellow, then dig up the plant and carefully split it into three to five smaller clumps.
 Make sure not to cause too much root damage.

-Replant them immediately to the same depth as before, with plenty of space between the plants.
-Water in well.
-Read my guide on dividing plants here.
+Replant them immediately to the same depth as before, with plenty of space between the plants and water in well.

 Why are snowdrop bulbs rising to the surface?